 Finally, one last thing you could do is modify the color of all outlines.
 Black is a nice color, but I feel like choosing another variation from the color found inside each shape can create a better result.

 Good job!
 Your angel drawing is now 100% finished!
 I hope you had fun with this drawing lesson.
-Don't hesitate to try more resources from the same series and have fun!
+Don't hesitate to try more resources from the same series below and have fun!